prateek674/real-estate-angularjs/README.md

 ### Home/Add Listing View/Route

-- [ ] Create a client-side route, controller, and template file for the home page.
+- [ ] Create a client-side route, controller, and view file for the home page.
 - [ ] Allow a user to add a property to the database on this view.
 You will need to give the user an option for either a Rental property or a Sale property.
 - [ ] Allow the user to enter the name of one of the images provided to display with the new listing.
 This only needs to be a text input.

 ### Rental Property View/Route

-- [ ] Create a client-side route, controller, and template file for Rental properties.
+- [ ] Create a client-side route, controller, and view file for Rental properties.
 - [ ] Display only those properties that are For Rent.
 - [ ] Display the listings in "card" elements, including the associated image.
 Images have been provided for you and assigned to each property.

 ### Sale Property View/Route

-- [ ] Create a client-side route, controller, and template file for Sale properties.
+- [ ] Create a client-side route, controller, and view file for Sale properties.
 - [ ] Display only those properties that are For Sale.
 - [ ] Display the listings in "card" elements, including the associated image.
 Images have been provided for you and assigned to each property.